shansurana-dev/webautomationexercise/README.md

 =============
 Built using Java, Selenium-Gradle, Cucumber.

-Two exercises on automationpractice.com
+Two exercises on automationpractice.com website

 ### **Scenarios covered**
-1. Order T-shirt and verify in order history
+1. Order a T-shirt and verify in order history
 2. Update personal information (first name) in My Account.

 ### **How To Run Tests**